Glossary for ESL/EFL Teaching

 Grammar Translation Method

-Input hypothesis
+Input Hypothesis

-According to Stephen Krashen language is acquired when we get a comprehensible input that is just beyond our competence.
+According to Stephen Krashen language is acquired when we get comprehensible input that is just beyond our competence.
 This is one of the basic principles of the Natural Approach.

-Instrumental motivation
+Instrumental Motivation

 Learning a language for a concrete purpose like getting a job, university requirement, graduation…

-Intrinsic motivation
+Intrinsic Motivation

 Intrinsic motivation occurs when people are internally motivated to do something.
 Intrinsically motivated learners find a certain pleasure in learning or think it is important.
-They may feel that what they are learning is important for them.
+They may feel that what they are learning is important to them.

 The students/learners are the primary focus.
 The teacher plays only a secondary role.